20 Years Later, Bend It Like Beckham's Jess Bhamra Is Still The Blueprint

-Growing up playing little league and rep soccer, I consistently looked up to one soccer star.
-It wasn’t David Beckham, or Mia Hamm, or even Ronaldinho.
-My idol didn’t play in a regular league I could tune in to watch every Sunday, her poster wasn’t pasted to the back of my door like Zac Efron’s, and I didn’t own one of her jerseys — because truth be told, it didn’t exist.
+Growing up playing football, I consistently looked up to one star.
+It wasn’t David Beckham or even Ronaldinho.
+My idol didn’t play in a regular league I could tune in to watch every Sunday, her poster wasn’t pasted to the back of my door like Zac Efron’s, and I didn’t own one of her shirts — because truth be told, it didn’t exist.
 Back when I was a 10-year-old, growing up between my Indo-Caribbean and Western cultures, and feeling like I wasn’t really great at either, my idol was Bend It Like Beckham’s Jesminder "Jess" Bhamra (Parminder Nagra).

 Advertisement